FuelLabs/fuels-ts/apps/docs/src/guide/testing/setting-up-a-custom-chain.md

 <<< @/../../../packages/account/src/test-utils/launchNode.ts#launchNode-launchNodeOptions{ts:line-numbers}

-> Note: You can see all the available fuel-core args by running `fuel-core -h`.
+> Note: You can see all the available fuel-core args by running `fuel-core run -h`.